pazderaz/ddmon-improvements/README.md

 # DDMon

-**DDMon**, a monitoring tool for distributed black-box .deadlock detection in Erlang and Elixir systems based on generic servers (`gen_server`).
+**DDMon**, a monitoring tool for distributed black-box deadlock detection in Erlang and Elixir systems based on generic servers (`gen_server`) and generic state machines (`gen_statem`).

 We developed the tool as a drop-in replacement for generic servers with minimal user intervention required.

-DDMon is the implementation and companion artifact of our work accepted at OOPSLA 2025: "Correct Black-Box Monitors for Distributed Deadlock Detection: Formalisation and Implementation"
+DDMon is originally a companion artifact of the work accepted at OOPSLA 2025: "Correct Black-Box Monitors for Distributed Deadlock Detection: Formalisation and Implementation"

 ## Installation